-Welcome to another year of TOTEM: The University of Western Ontario Anthropology Journal.
+Welcome to another year of UWOJA: The University of Western Ontario Anthropology Journal.

-We are pleased to announce that TOTEM was the second most popular publication (second only to the electronic theses and dissertations) accessed at Western in April of 2012.
-The journal is now included in the EBSCOhost™ database system – widely used in academic libraries around the world making TOTEM an internationally accessed journal.
+We are pleased to announce that UWOJA (formerly known as TOTEM) was the second most popular publication (second only to the electronic theses and dissertations) accessed at Western in April of 2012.
+The journal is now included in the EBSCOhost™ database system – widely used in academic libraries around the world making UWOJA an internationally accessed journal.
 We have published submissions from graduate and undergraduate students in Canada, the United States and Europe.

-TOTEM is a peer-reviewed, student-run journal of anthropology published annually in association with the Anthropology Society and the Department of Anthropology at The University of Western Ontario (U.W.O).
-TOTEM’s mandate is to publish exceptional works of creative and original research by undergraduate and graduate students in any of the four sub-fields of anthropology.
+UWOJA is a peer-reviewed, student-run journal of anthropology published annually in association with the Anthropology Society and the Department of Anthropology at The University of Western Ontario (UWO).
+UWOJA’s mandate is to publish exceptional works of creative and original research by undergraduate and graduate students in any of the four sub-fields of anthropology.

 From the Co-Editors

-We received many interesting submissions this year and would like to thank everyone for choosing TOTEM.
-Our authors did an astounding job throughout the lengthy process and the peer-reviewers maintained the integrity of our journal with insightful remarks and encouraging edits.
-We thank everyone who helped out with this issue, past editors, colleagues and peers in the department of Anthropology at the University of Western Ontario.
-We hope you will enjoy the journal this year and look forward to your submissions next fall!
+We received many interesting submissions this year and would like to thank everyone who chose to submit to TOTEM.
+Our authors did excellent work throughout the sometimes too lengthy review process and the peer-reviewers helped maintain the integrity of the journal through engaged and encouraging feedback.
+We thank everyone who contributed to this issue, all of the past editors, our colleagues and peers in the department of Anthropology at the University of Western Ontario.
+We hope you enjoy this issue and we look forward to your submissions in the coming years!.